LE STUDIUM Loire Valley

 aurelien.montagu@lestudium-ias.fr

-Established in 1996 and inspired by the historical, geographical and human cultures of the Loire Valley, LE STUDIUM Loire Valley Institute for Advanced Studies is an independent institution that covers all research fields in one global initiative aiming at boosting international scientific exchanges in the Centre-Val de Loire region and creating a dynamic scientific community that supports research and innovation.
-Le Studium reunites the two regional universities of Tours and Orleans, the INSA CVL engineering school, the ESAD Orleans as well as research centres based in the Centre-Val de Loire region (CNRS, INRAe Val de Loire Centre, BRGM, Inserm, CEA).
-It benefits from the longstanding and strong support of the Centre-Val de Loire Regional Council and Orléans Metropole that have secured the IAS installation in outstanding premises and an excellent visiting scientists’ residence on the Loire riverbank.
+Established in 1996 and inspired by the historical, geographical and human cultures of the Loire Valley, LE STUDIUM Loire Valley Institute for Advanced Studies is an independent institution covering all fields of research in a global initiative aimed at promoting international scientific exchanges in the Centre-Val de Loire region and creating a dynamic scientific community in support of research and innovation.
+Le Studium brings together the two regional universities of Tours and Orleans, the engineering schools INSA CVL and AgroParistech, ESAD Orleans and the research centres based in the Centre-Val de Loire region (CNRS, INRAe Val de Loire Centre, BRGM, Inserm, CEA).
+It benefits from the long-standing support of the Centre-Val de Loire Regional Council and Orléans Metropole, which have provided the IAS with outstanding premises and a spectacular residence for visiting scientists on the Loire riverbanks.

 Premises and facilities

-First located on the regional CNRS Campus in Orleans La Source, Le Studium moved in December 2013, to the city-centre of Orleans in the Hôtel Dupanloup, the former Bishop’s residence located next to the Orleans’ Cathedrale, a fully renovated 17th building to host international research activities.
+Le Studium holds its headquarters in the city-centre of Orleans at the Hôtel Dupanloup, the former Bishop’s residence located next to the Orleans’ Cathedrale, a fully renovated 17th building.
+The place hosts international scientific events and welcome researchers all year long.

-The IAS fellows benefit from workspaces and access to IT infrastructure, research facilities and other relevant resources.
-The Hôtel Dupanloup venue offers a large conference room and a series of meeting rooms, which can be easily booked for their activities.
-The IAS provides fully equipped apartments to its fellows in a renovated private mansion on the Loire in Orleans, the Château de la Motte Sanguin, and in other private apartments in Tours.
+Le Studium fellows benefit from workspace and access to IT infrastructure, research facilities and other relevant resources.
+The venue, the Hôtel Dupanloup, has a large conference room and a number of meeting rooms that can easily be booked for their activities.
+The IAS provides fully equipped apartments in a renovated private mansion on the Loire in Orleans, the Château de la Motte Sanguin and other private apartments in Tours.

-In addition to the numerous services provided by the IAS, Fellows will benefit from expertise, guidance and services from their host laboratory as well as the support from the MSH (Maison des Sciences de l’Homme Val de Loire) that structures the SSH research in the region and has its own services for researchers.
+In addition to the many services provided by the IAS, fellows will benefit from the expertise, guidance and services of their host laboratory, as well as the support of the MSH (Maison des Sciences de l'Homme Val de Loire), which structures SSH research in the region and has its own services for researchers.
+The regional Shared Service Europe Research can also be consulted when planning to respond to a European call for proposal.

 Scientific priorities in FIAS

-The fellows’ projects at the Loire Valley IAS can be in any disciplines and themes in the social sciences and humanities (SSH) and in connection as well with other sciences.
-Projects must include a strong interdisciplinary dimension of the proposed research, and the demonstrated skill and ability of the researcher and named proposal to increase knowledge.
-This should also translate in the application of new ideas, procedures, technologies, programmes or policy settings to important topics that will have a significant impact on the proposed field of study.
+Fellows' projects at the Loire Valley IAS may cover all disciplines and topics in the social sciences and humanities (SSH), as well as in conjunction with other sciences.
+Projects must have a strong interdisciplinary dimension to the proposed research and must demonstrate the ability of the researcher and the proposed project to advance knowledge.
+This should also be reflected in the application of new ideas, processes, technologies, programmes or policies to important issues that will have a significant impact on the proposed field of study.

-Priority will be given to projects addressing societal challenges and embedding the institute’s outward looking vision.
-For this purpose, the LE STUDIUM Loire Valley IAS will welcome projects at the interface between SSH and other sciences enthusiastically.
+Priority will be given to projects that address societal challenges and embed the Institute's outward looking vision.
+To this end, LE STUDIUM Loire Valley IAS will welcome projects at the interface between SSH and other sciences enthusiastically.